Workshops

 - Work attire and personal hygiene

-- Communication skills (inappropriate language and topics, controversial topics, small talk, how to politely disengage and disagree, social cues, etc.)
+- Communication skills (language, controversial topics, small talk, how to disengage and disagree, social cues, etc.)

 - Email and text communication skills